Cart

 Feature Circular Fashion (Slow/Circular) Fast Fashion

-Main goal Durability, quality, waste minimization Quick sale, following micro-trends
+Main goal Durability, quality, waste minimization Quick sales, following micro-trends

-Material quality Often natural (wool, silk, linen), durable Synthetics (polyester, acrylic), blends difficult to recycle
+Material quality Often natural (wool, silk, linen), durable Synthetics (polyester, acrylic), blends hard to recycle

-Cost (Cost Per Wear) Low (clothing lasts for years) High (clothing wears out after a few washes)
+Cost (Cost Per Wear) Low (clothes last for years) High (clothes wear out after a few washes)

-Resale value Clothes retain value, can be sold Clothes lose value instantly, hard to resell
+Resale value Clothes retain value, can be resold Clothes lose value instantly, hard to resell

-Environmental impact Reduced (second hand, repair) Huge (water consumption, chemicals, mountains of waste)
+Environmental impact Reduced (second hand, repair) Huge (water use, chemicals, mountains of waste)

 Style Unique, built over years Copied from runways, repetitive